chri3i/Tinvaak2/README.md

 ## System Requirements

-Tinvaak is aimed at mid to higher end machines in terms of system requirements.
+2.0 of Tinvaak has been tested on a variety of machines to help better understand the system requirements of the list.
+It is aimed at mid to higher tier machines in terms of system requirements.

 Recommended Specs for 1080p:

-- 2nd Gen Ryzen / 7th Gen Intel i5 or better
+- 2nd Gen Ryzen (2800x) / 7th Gen Intel i5 or better
 - 16GB Ram
 - SSD
 - 6GB GPU such as GTX 1660 Super or RX 5600xt

 Recommended Specs for 1440p:

-- 3rd Gen Ryzen / 9th Gen Intel i5 or better
+- 3rd Gen Ryzen (3600) / 9th Gen Intel i5 or better
 - 32GB Ram
 - NVME SSD
 - 8GB GPU such as RTX 3070 or RX 6700XT